You are currently viewing How Much Money Does a Cruise Ship Employee Make?

 Image by Alexas_Fotos from Pixabay

-If you take advantage of the onboard activities offered for the crew they’ll be little to no money involved on your part.
-There are a lot of activities catered just for the crew onboard like crew barbecues, crew parties with free alcohol most of the time, and special themed dinners like Thanksgiving, Halloween, and Christmas are among many other fun activities provided at little to no additional cost for the crew.
+If you take advantage of the onboard activities offered for the crew there’ll be little to no money involved on your part.
+There are a lot of activities catered just for the crew onboard like crew barbecues, crew parties with free alcohol most of the time, and special themed dinners like Thanksgiving, Halloween, and Christmas among many other fun activities provided at little to no additional cost for the crew.

 When you are in a Port of call you can be tempted to go blow all your money outside.
 Most likely at the beginning of a contract, you will want to go to explore and see as many things as you can, and saving money won’t be on your mind.
 Just remember that the places that the cruise ship goes to are well-known tourist places with inflated tourist prices.